mhs/t2-api/README.md

 # Contributing

 If you want to contribute, we'd welcome your help.
-Getting started is best achieved by:
+To get started:

 1. Pile into the T2 room in hipchat where those of us who are working on it hang out and talk through things.
 We're trying to make the README files in